bitionaire/changeloggen/README.md

   * `text` - An introductory text or a complete description of all changes
 * `pin`: Pins this change to the specified version tag
-* `precedence`: The change with the highest precendence number will be shown first in its type category
+* `precedence`: The change with the highest precedence number will be shown first in its type category

 ### Example file